chi-initiative/kora-documentation/docs/contributing.md

     <img style="display:block;margin:auto;max-width:100%" src="../contributing-img/contributing_1_annotated.png" title="">

     This will take you to GitHub's website.
 If not logged in, you will be asked to do so.
-Once (or if) logged in, you will be directed to a notification that you will need to "fork" the kora-documentation repository before you can make edit suggestions.
+Once (or if) logged in, you will be directed to a notification informing you that you will need to "fork" the kora-documentation repository before you can make edit suggestions.

     !!! note
         In Git nomenclature, "fork" is both a noun and a verb: a fork is a copy of another account's repository; and to make that copy is to fork it.
 You have control over your fork.
 The version control system tracks the differences between your repository, the repository from which you forked, and any other forks that are traced back to the original repository.
 Your fork is identical to the repository from which you forked it only until either you change your fork, or the originating repository is changed.